iFreddieyc/rootRnApp/README.md

 # rootRnApp

-This is a working project by Team Nevertheless at UCSD CSE110 Fall 2019.
+This is a finished class project by Team Nevertheless at UCSD CSE110 Fall 2019.

 **Root**  is a habit forming app with social media features that allow you and your friends to see each other's progress.